 Attached to the audience list cards you will also find the audience builder.
 We call it an audience builder because, well, it’s an audience builder.
 Here, you can create your own audiences for which you see insights based on the four KPIs.
 To build your own audience, click the + a the top righthand side of the page.

 You can choose different variables from the groups "age", "gender", "income level", "education level" and "location".
 There is also the chance to add a custom characteristic.
 This custom characteristic can be anything you want from people who travel a lot to people interested in books or Pinterest users.
-Here is a list of the custom characteristics we currently offer but you are not restricted; the options are endless.

 When creating an audience, remember that, by default, all characteristics are automatically selected.
 You can fine-tune your audience by selecting single characteristics.